dessa-oss/atlas/api_docs/templates/configs.md

 Supported URI schemas are: `gcp://`, `s3://`, `sftp://`, `local://`

 **redis_end_point**: redis endpoint where we want to store results for faster reading

+**artifact_path**: relative path where users can define a directory for Foundations to track.
+Files or artifacts written to that directory during runtime will be stored in the archive endpoint once the job is completed.

 ### Cache Configurations